Jimmy Terwilliger

-Jimmy Terwilliger is an American football coach and former player.
-He is the head football coach at East Stroudsburg University of Pennsylvania.
+Jimmy Terwilliger is an American college football coach and former player.
+He is the head football coach for East Stroudsburg University of Pennsylvania, a position he has held since 2019.
 From 2009 to 2013, he was the head football coach at Pleasant Valley High School.
 He played college football at East Stroudsburg, winning the 2005 Harlon Hill Trophy.
 Terwilliger graduated from East Stroudsburg with 17 NCAA Division II records.